ethyca/fides/docs/fides/docs/deployment.md

 A fully deployed Fidesctl environment can be broken down into four parts:

-1. **Hosted Database**: Database server used by the web server to persist state.
+1. **Hosted Database**: Postgres database server used by the web server to persist state.
 1. **Hosted Web Server**: Shared instance of `fidesctl webserver` that acts as a "source-of-truth" for shared resources, is accessible to all developers and CI.
 1. **Developer Machines**: Developers running `fidesctl` locally when updating resource files.
 1. **CI Build Server**: Run automated `fidesctl evaluate` commands both pre- and post-merge, to enforce policy as part of continuous integration.